jetdillo/Laniakea/README.md

 After make_sd.yml completes, run:
 `ansible-playbook -k -K -u ubuntu --extra-vars "robothost=ubiquity" newbiquity.yml`

+...to finish installing some ubiquity-specific packages

+## Install ros-<distro>-ros-base on an existing Ubuntu host:

+* Add the following lines to your /etc/ansible/hosts file:
+[newbot]
+123.45.67.89 <---replace with the real IP of the target host

+* Run `ansible-playbook -K -u ubuntu --extra-vars "robothost=newbot rosdistro=<distro>" ubuntu.yml`
+  * Give the sudo password of the *remote* system when prompted.
+  * Wait 10-30 minutes depending on your Internet connectivity
+  * Follow this up with whatever you need to do next, such as `ansible-playbook -K -u ubuntu --extra-vars "robothost=newbot" turtlebot.yml` if you're trying to build a Turtlebot for example...

 The extra "-k" tells Ansible that you need to use regular password auth along with the sudo password for this playbook run.
 This is because fresh out of the box, this install doesn't have any ssh public keys stored in /home/ubuntu/.ssh/authorized_keys